This ZGRO review covers its holding, fees, returns, pros and cons, how to purchase BMO ETFs in Canada, and how it compares to VGRO.

 ZGRO caters to investors with above-average risk tolerance.
 Given that its target allocation for stocks is 80%, you can expect the fund to react to economic and market vents with more volatility (up or down).

-It is a fund of fund comprising of other BMO ETFs as follows:
+It is a fund of funds comprising other BMO ETFs as follows:

 |ZGRO Fund Holdings||Allocation|